stefan-hoeck/idris2-rhone-js/src/Examples/Reset.md

-output of which will be broadcast to the different dynamic elements. `MSF m i o` comes with a `Monoid` implementation if `o` is a `Monoid`, so we use `concat` on a list to bundle the data sinks (a *sink* is a monadic streaming function that produces no interesting output of interest):
+output of which will be broadcast to the different dynamic elements. `MSF m i o` comes with a `Monoid` implementation if `o` is a `Monoid`, so we use `concat` on a list to bundle the data sinks (a *sink* is a monadic streaming function that produces no output of interest):

 ```idris